 The House system is an important part of school life.

 All members of the school, both staff and students, are allocated to one of the four houses; Bronte, Clarke, Houldsworth and Priestley.
-Houses meet on a fortnightly basis and Years 7-12 attend these meetings.
+Houses have regular meetings which staff and students participate in.

 At the conclusion of a series of more than thirty inter-house fixtures throughout the year in fifteen different disciplines, the Lees Cup is awarded to the house securing the most points throughout the year.